-I love eating loads of different bits and pieces when I go out – so Zorba is perfect.
+We love eating loads of different bits and pieces when we go out – so Zorba is perfect.
 The meat dishes are always exceptional.
 The staff are friendly.
 And the place is packed most of the time.

 Occasionally, they do special midweek deals.
 We got a 50% off voucher once in The Times of Tunbridge Wells.
 But it’s good value paying full price regardless.
 You’ll find them at 4 Upper Grosvenor Road.